msveshnikov/cyberia/docs/marketing_strategy.md

-Here's a comprehensive marketing strategy for IsoCraft.online, structured in a format suitable for a markdown file:
+Here's a comprehensive marketing strategy for Cyberia.fun, structured in a format suitable for a markdown file:

-# IsoCraft.online Marketing Strategy
+# Cyberia.fun Marketing Strategy

 ## 1. Target Audience